Monitoring Public Behavior During a Pandemic Using Surveys: Proof-of-Concept Via Epidemic Modelling: Materials and Methods

-\textbf{Transmission model:} At the heart of the analysis is the instantaneous reproduction number $R_{t,r}$ for region $r$ at time $t$.
-It determines the number of secondary transmissions, i.e. the number of newly infected $i_{t,r}$, given the number of infectious individuals $\sum_{\tau = 0}^{t-1} i_{\tau,r} g_{t-\tau}$ in Eq.~\ref{eq:simodel}.
-We parametrize the reproduction number as follows:
+\mysubsubsection{Transmission model:} At the heart of the analysis is the instantaneous reproduction number $R_{t,r}$ for region $r$ at time $t$.
+It determines the number of secondary transmissions from the current number of infectious individuals.
+We implement a \emph{parametric} and a \emph{non-parametric} variant of the model akin to \cite{NOU21}.

-The scaled logistic link function $f = K / (e^{-x} + 1)$ \cite{BHA20} bounds $R_{t,r}$ to an epidemiologically realistic range of values $0 < R_{t,r} < K = 4$.
-The argument to the link function is a sum of two components and reflects our two modes of fitting:

-(a) The ”non-parametric” mode \cite{NOU21} applies outside the main analysis window from 2020-12-01 to 2021-02-01.
-Here, we track weekly changes in $R_{t,r}$ using a latent random walk model $\rho_{t,r}$ and do not inform the effect sizes $e_{c,r}$ by setting the corresponding predictors $X_{t,r,c}$ to a constant value:

-Hence, we have a flexible model of $R_{t,r}$ from 2020-08-01 to 2020-12-01 and from 2021-02-01 to 2021-02-14, i.e. before and after the main analysis window, respectively.
-The idea is to minimize potential biases due to (i) the simplified assumptions that initialize the model (see Eq.~\ref{eq:i0}) and (ii) increasing uncertainty at the end of the observation.
-Hence, the latent random walk model $\rho_{t,r}$ captures all changes in the observed hospitalizations and is defined as follows:
+The \emph{non-parametric model} implements a latent random-walk, i.e., a AR(1) process that allows to track daily changes of the reproduction number:

-Here, the latent variable $\rho_{t,r}$ performs a random walk with a typical step size of $\sigma_r$.
-The latter determines the smoothness of the resulting reproduction number and we choose the same corresponding prior distribution as in \cite{UNW20}.
-For the initial condition, we assume that the reproduction number $R_{0,r} = f(r_{0,r})$ lies within $0.8 - 1.2$ $95$\%CI, thus reflecting our believe that the pandemic was under control on 2020-08-01, i.e. before to the second wave of Covid-19 infections in Denmark.
+Here, the latent variable $\rho_{t,r}$ performs a random walk with a typical step size of $\sigma$.
+Hence, the number of inferable parameters $\rho_{t,r}$ equals the number of observation days for each region $r$.
+The step size $\sigma$ determines the smoothness of the resulting reproduction number and we choose the same prior distribution as in \cite{UNW20}.
+The non-parametric model allows us to infer the "ground truth" that we use for visual comparison.

+The \emph{parametric model}, on the other hand, takes a data stream $X_{t,r}$ for every region $r$ as a parametrization of the reproduction number:

-(b) We use the ”parametric” mode \cite{NOU21} for the analysis window from 2020-12-01 to 2021-02-01.
-During this period, the value of $\rho_{t,r}$ remains fixed and changes in $R_t$ have to be explained by the regional predictors $X_{t,r,c}$ (see Eq.~\ref{eq:rt}).
-The predictors are normalized such that $X_{t,r,c}$ gives the change in behaviour or mobility relative to the first day of the inference window, i.e. 2020-12-01.
-Thus, the effect sizes $e_{c,r}$ in Eq.~\ref{eq:rt} translate a relative change $X_{t,r,c}$ in the predictor $c$ to a change in the reproduction number $R_{t,r}$.
-We pool information in order to reduce regional biases and to give a robust country-level effect estimate $e_c$ akin to multi-level models \cite{GEL95}:
+The predictors are normalized such that $X_{t,r}$ gives the change in behaviour at time $t$ relative to the first day, i.e. $t_0 = $ 2020-12-01, in region $r$.
+Thus, the effect size $e_{r}$ in Eq.~\ref{eq:rt} translate a relative change in the predictor $X_{t,r}$ to a change in the regional reproduction number $R_{t,r}$.
+We pool information in order to reduce regional biases and to give a robust country-level effect estimate $e$ akin to multi-level models \cite{GEL95}.